peteroupc/peteroupc.github.io/randomfunc.md

  <sup id=Note2>(2)</sup> The method that formerly appeared here is the _Box-Muller-transformation_: `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = 2 * pi * RNDU01OneExc()` and `radius = sqrt(-2 * ln(RNDU01ZeroExc())) * sigma`, are two independent normally-distributed random numbers.
 A method of generating approximate standard normal random numbers, summing twelve `RNDU01OneExc()`  calls and subtracting by 6, results in values not less than -6 or greater than 6, but results outside that range will occur only with a generally negligible probability.

  <sup id=Note3>(3)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with size `2 * R` and centered at the origin of space.

+ <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
+This point is generated by generating `Normal(0, 1)` for each of its components, then multiplying that point by the principal square root of a _covariance matrix_ (which in this context serves as a _bandwidth matrix_).
+Computing the [principal square root of a matrix](https://en.wikipedia.org/wiki/Square_root_of_a_matrix), though, is very complicated and outside the scope of this page.
+(This distribution also takes a separate _mean point_, which would be added to the resulting point, but that's not necessary here.)
+The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.

 <a id=License></a>
 ## License